Decomposition and characterization of curl forces for all space dimensions: Conclusions

 \section{Conclusions}

 A local decomposition for classical forces in a space of arbitrary dimension is proposed.
-This method employs the geometric decomposition on a star-shaped subset of a manifold, which distinguishes the exact part, associated with the gradient of a potential, from an antiexact part that generalizes the curl component of the force.
+This method employs geometric decomposition on a star-shaped subset of a manifold, distinguishing the exact part, associated with the gradient of a potential, from the antiexact part, which generalizes the curl component of the force.
 The antiexact part is further resolved using the (non-unique) Frobenius decomposition into an integrable component and a remainder that cannot be represented as the exterior derivative of a function.

 The proposed decomposition is constructive and can be applied to any local star-shaped subset of a manifold; an algorithm for its implementation has also been presented.
 A key advantage of this method is that it does not require solving partial differential equations (PDEs).
 Discussion of the possible meaning of each term is also provided.